arantebw/docker-kubernetes-techdocs/README.md

 # Docker &amp; Kubernetes: The Complete Guide - TechDocs

-A Technical Documentation for the Docker &amp; Kubernetes: The Complete Guide Udemy course by Stephen Grider.
+A technical documentation for the Docker &amp; Kubernetes: The Complete Guide Udemy course by Stephen Grider.